knobs-dials/munin-stuff/README.md

 # munin-stuff

 Everyone's got their own munin plugins :)

-Note that there have proof of concept / plaything status, in that it uses some linux specifics and aren't hugely portable.
+Some have proof of concept / plaything status, partly because they aren't hugely portable.

 ### diskstats_simplified
-Like the stock diskstats, but avoids per-device graphs and tries to use meaningful device names.
+Like the stock diskstats, but instead of per-device graphs of everything, uses per-subject graphs with all devices.
+And tries to use meaningful device names.

 Yields four graphs:
 * throughput of each devices, STACKed (read and write separately)